PAGE UNDER CONSTRUCTION

 Bay causes black base coat from the Extension, or "black" gene (E) to be restricted to the horse’s points, leaving the red or brown color, Agouti (A), visible on the main body of the horse.
 Points include the legs (up to the knee and hock at the minimum) muzzle, and optionally the tip of the ears and around the eye of the horse.
 The mane and tail of a bay horse will always be black.

 You may pick the shade of the bay (from red-bay all the way to dark bay) regardless of the parent shades.
+Horses with this gene CAN:

 Horses with this gene CANNOT: